LWFlouisa/Maisette/README.md

 ## Use Cases
 You can write different classifications in naive bayes and decision trees to different files by specifying the name of the file, and its exact contents.

+I also needed a way to program in French without using a French language keyboard or download Linotte for the time being.

 ## Implementation

 ~~~ruby